Ming dynasty literature

 The literature of the Ming dynasty (1368–1644) was characterized by a strong renewal of entertainment literature in vernacular Chinese, including theatre, tales, short stories, and novels.
 Meanwhile, some previously practiced genres became more stagnant and unchanging.

 In the theatre, chuanqi, a style of the Southern tradition, was characterized by its lengthy plays, often consisting of several dozen "acts".
 This style has gained popularity among the public.
 One of the most well-known plays in this style was The Peony Pavilion, written by Tang Xianzu.
 During the 16th century, chuanqi gave rise to kunqu, also known as Kunshan opera, which is considered to be the oldest form of Chinese opera still performed today.
 Another style, zaju, originated in the Northern tradition and flourished during the Yuan dynasty.
 It remains popular among the court and scholars, and has been influenced by the Southern theatre style.

-In the genre of the novel, four extraordinary masterpieces were born: Romance of the Three Kingdoms, Water Margin, Journey to the West, and Jin Ping Mei.
+In the genre of the novel, four extraordinary masterpieces were created: Romance of the Three Kingdoms, Water Margin, Journey to the West, and Jin Ping Mei.